Adoxa CK (Oral)

 If you have a severe reaction from the sun, check with your doctor.

-This medicine may cause intracranial hypertension.
+This medicine may cause increased pressure inside the head (intracranial hypertension).
 This is more likely to occur in women of childbearing age who are overweight or have a history of intracranial hypertension.
 Tell your doctor right away if you have a headache, blurred vision, or changes in vision.

 Contact your doctor immediately if fever, rash, joint pain, or tiredness occurs.
 These could be symptoms of an autoimmune syndrome where the body attacks itself.